This post may contain affiliate links. Please see our disclosure policy.

 How to make Small Batch Cookies

-• Whisk together dry ingredients in a large bowl - all purpose flour, cornstarch, baking powder, and salt.
+• Whisk together dry ingredients in a large bowl – all purpose flour, cornstarch, baking soda, and salt.
 Set aside.
 (Image 1)

 dry ingredients whisked together in a mixing bowl.